lsst/rsp_lsst_io/docs/guides/notebooks/index.rst

 Yes, the RSP Notebook Aspect will only have python environments for DP0.

 To access data from the Notebook Aspect, users will need to use Python commands and code.
-Much of the LSST Science Pipelines code is in Python, and the DP0 :ref:`DP0-2-Tutorials-Notebooks` use Python as well.
+Much of the LSST Science Pipelines code is in Python, and the `DP0.2 tutorial notebooks <https://dp0-2.lsst.io/tutorials-examples/index.html#dp0-2-tutorials-notebooks>`_ use Python as well.
 These tutorials contain executable examples of the commands required to access and analyze data.
 All DP0 delegates should feel free to copy and paste from the provided tutorials.